What is a Lead?

 Generally, prospecting is a vital part of the sales process that helps enterprises to identify and target potential customers, increase revenue, and direct long-term growth.
 It enables the sales team to work more strategically and in a goal-oriented manner, leading to higher conversion rates and a higher return on investment in sales and marketing.

-What Are the Most Effective Lead Generation and Prospecting Methods in Business-to-Business (B2B) Sales?
+What are the Most Effective Lead Generation and Prospecting Methods in B2B Sales?

 Creating a Network: Building new relationships through industry events, marketing expos, conferences, meetings, and professional associations and sponsoring these activities will help you connect with potential leads.